zhpn1024/ribotish/README.rst

 --alt
 `````

 Use alternative start codons.
 If set, all codons with 1 base different from ATG will be considered as start codon in ORF finding.
 Affect both TIS background estimation and prediction.
-Do not affect ```-i``` mode prediction.
+It does not affect ```-i``` mode prediction.
 To customize alt start codons, use ```--altcodons```.

 --altcodons ALTCODONS
 `````````````````````

 Use provided alternative start codons, comma seperated, e.g. ```--altcodons CTG,GTG,ACG```.
 Turn on ```--alt``` option.
 Do not need to provide 'ATG'.
-Do not support 'N' bases.
+It does not support 'N' bases.

 --tis2ribo
 ``````````